lennymalard/Conv-Linformer/README.md

 **Key insights:**
 - **Short sequences** perform well, but **longer sequences** suffer from instability at high learning rates.
 - Lower learning rates stabilize training but may also lead to slower convergence or cause the model to get stuck in a local minimum.
-- The performance degradation appears tied to Linformer’s **low-rank projections**, which could potentially lose important information when training data is limited.
+- The performance degradation appears tied to Linformer’s **low-rank projections**, which struggle to learn important information when training data is limited.

 ---